Krayt78/rust-journey/chapters/01_fundamentals/03_functions/README.md

 - Isolate functionality to make testing and debugging easier
 - Create abstractions that hide implementation details

-## Learning Through Challenges
+## Learning Structure

-Each file in this section follows the same pattern:
+Each subfolder in this section follows the same pattern:

-1. **Teaching Section**: Examples with detailed explanations in comments
+1. **README.md**: An overview of the specific function concept with instructions
-2. **Challenges Module**: Code with intentional errors for you to fix
+2. **challenge.rs**: Code examples with intentional errors for you to fix
-3. **Tests**: Validation code to verify your solutions

-Fix each issue to make the code compile and run correctly.
-The tests will tell you if your fixes work.
+3. **learnings.md**: Detailed explanations of the concepts with clear examples

+To get the most out of each topic:
+1. Read the README.md file first to understand the concept
+2. Study the detailed explanations in learnings.md
+3. Work through the challenges in challenge.rs
+4. Experiment by making your own modifications to reinforce learning

 Happy coding!
 Remember that making mistakes and fixing them is one of the best ways to learn.